AmairanyLopez/CalculatorOSProject/README.txt

 Q3: For this step, what specific data structure(s) need(s) protection?
 Why?

+    The buffer needs protections since its the critical area

 Q4: What would happen if you had a busy-wait within one of your critical sections?
 What if it is a loop with sched_yield()?